 CAD’S TEACHING METHOD

-The CAD is a school with a human dimension.
-The classes are made up of a small number of students, which ensures a personalized follow-up and a “familial” atmosphere very appreciated by the students who feel supported.
+The CAD is a college with a human dimension.
+The classes are made up of a small number of students, which ensures a personalised follow-up and a “familial” atmosphere very appreciated by the students who feel supported.

 The students carry out many internships in companies, and this throughout their studies (almost a full year of internships over a 5-year programme).
 These successive internships allow the student not only to be confronted with the reality of his future professional environment but also to orient himself little by little towards the precise sector and the type of agency or design office that will suit him later.